 To find out more, please contact the Admissions Office.
 Please remember to include your full postal address in any message.

-You can read more about life here and the history of the College by browsing this website.
+You can read more about life here and the history of the College by reading our prospectus or browsing this website.
 The University website contains the Undergraduate Admissions pages, which give details of all the courses at Cambridge.